bridgethaney/UFO_Sightings_Project/README.md

 Extraterrestrial life has been long debated and examined through scientific research, eyewitness testimony, and pop culture.
 One of the most prominent ways this exploration of possible alien contact has occured is through sightings of unexplainable phenomenon detailed as unidentified flying objects.
 According to the National UFO Reporting Center, there have been over 5,971 sightings of UFOs in 2019 in North America (Pereira, 2020).
 With the noticeable prevalence of UFO sightings within North America and in particular, the United States, it is worth an investigation into the frequency of UFO sightings and where the largest amount of sightings occur.

+The previous acting Director of National Intelligence, Richard Grenell, has stated that

 Surprisingly, along with advancing scientific research, there is also a deeper rooted effect to seeing UFOs.
 It is shown that the "68% today who believe the government is withholding information about UFOs is comparable to the 71% found in 1996" (Saad, 2021).
 This means that due to possible UFO sightings, individuals may believe that the government is not being transparent or hiding information about UFOs or possible alien life, which signifies that there is some sort of distrust in the government surrounding this topic.

 ### PROJECT GOAL